 The word “personal” is a key part of the job description “personal trainer”.

-Getting assistance with your fitness goals will keep you focused, motivated and help achieve what you desire much quicker than you would alone.
-So how do you find, and then choose the right personal trainer?
+Getting help with your fitness goals will keep you focused, motivated and help achieve what you desire much quicker than you would alone.
+So how do you find and then choose the right personal trainer?

 The Online Search

 You can find a personal trainer in all the predictable ways.
 Ask at the local gym.
 There’s often an army of personal trainers waiting in the wings.
 You can search online.
 Fit-Map.com provides a portal for gyms and personal trainers to advertise what they do, plus you can target a search in your local area.
 Google can also pull up names to add to your growing list.

 There’s also nothing like getting a referral from friends or work colleagues.
 You’ll probably have a few acquaintances who’ve recently lost weight, or are training for a big sporting event.
 Ask around—those in your immediate circle can often throw a few good names in the hat.